garrandall/popular-music-data/tracks/give-a-little-more-maroon-5.md

 I'm waiting for something, always waiting
 Feeling nothing, wondering if it'll ever change
-And then I give a little more, oh baby ohhh
+And then I give a little more, oh baby oh
 Give a little more, oh baby oh

-I'm not falling in love with ya, I'm not falling in love I'm not falling in love with ya, I'm not falling in love 'Til I get a little more from you baby ohhh
+I'm not falling in love with ya, I'm not falling in love I'm not falling in love with ya, I'm not falling in love 'Til I get a little more from you baby oh
 Get a little more from you baby